dsorokin/aivika/README.md

-Aivika -- a multi-paradigm simulation library
+Aivika -- a multi-paradigm simulation library for the Haskell programming language and licensed under BSD3

 [Aivika] [1] is a multi-paradigm simulation library which has the following features: